 He also co-edited a special issue in the journal Theory & Society on Measuring Culture.
 The volume was inspired by a conference of the same name that he organized with John Mohr in 2012 at UBC.
 The impetus for our gathering was a shared sense that although social scientific studies of “culture” have made great strides on conceptual clarification of the concept (its many meanings), we still have made but little progress on the problem of how to measure it (ways of operationalizing it, determining appropriate indicators for it, breaking it down into observable analytic units, and thus studying it).
 The issue contains 11 original articles that reflect the dynamism and diversity of the subfield.

 Princeton University Press published There Goes the Gayborhood? in 2014 as part of the Princeton Studies in Cultural Sociology series.
 Urban gay districts have long provided sexual minorities with a safe haven in often unsafe world.
 But as our society accepts gays and lesbians into the mainstream, are “gayborhoods” destined to disappear?
 This book received an extraordinary amount of media attention – and the discussion itself has been intelligent and well-informed.
-It has been discussed in the New Yorker, USA Today, Time magazine, Salon, Vox, Governing magazine, Next City magazine, Frontiers magazine (Los Angeles), Chicago Tribune, Windy City Times, Seattle Times, SF Weekly, Philadelphia Weekly, National Post, Vancouver Sun, the Province, the Advocate, Towleroad, Joe.My.God, Pink News, Queerty, Yahoo News, Huffington Post and HuffPost Gay Voices, and Andrew Sullivan’s Daily Dish, among others.
+It has been debated in The American Prospect, The New Yorker, USA Today, Time magazine, Salon, Vox, Governing magazine, Next City magazine, Standpoint magazine, Vice magazine (Canada, UK, US, and Colombia), the Chicago Tribune, Seattle Times, SF Weekly, Philadelphia Weekly, National Post, Vancouver Sun, the Advocate, Yahoo News, the Huffington Post, and Andrew Sullivan’s Daily Dish, among others.
 Professor Ghaziani has also given interviews on BBC Radio 4 (Thinking Allowed), The Monocle Daily (UK), CBC television, CBC radio, and NPR stations in Chicago, Los Angeles, New Zealand, Seattle, Washington DC, and Wisconsin.